kodyrouse/redux-honey/README.md

 export const showFunStuffAction = async () => {

- // Let components know that .
-You know, if you're into that stuff.
+ // Let components know you're fetching data - You know, if you're into that stuff.
 Batteries not included updateState({ isFetching: true });

- // wait() is a built-in promise method
+ // wait() is a method that returns a promise
  // Waits 500ms before continuing.
 Described in greater detail below await wait(500);